kbknapp/blog-kbknapp-dev/posts/013_generically_bloated.md

 It says: woof
 ```

-## Backing Up
+## Counting Functions

 Lets first back up and prove the claims I made at the beginning, that our
 generic function actually generates two concrete functions.
 To see that we can
 either [`cargo-llvm-lines`][cargo-llvm-lines] or [`cargo-bloat`][cargo-bloat].
-I use both pretty extensively, so just to compare the output of both lets look
+I use both pretty extensively, so lets compare the output of both just for fun!
-at them both for fun!

-### `cargo-llvm-lines`
+### aside: `cargo-llvm-lines`

 First, we'll use `cargo-llvm-lines` to see the amount of LLVM IR generated: